Osama1010C/RentMate/README.md

 Welcome to the **Property Rental Platform** – a full-stack solution designed to seamlessly connect **Landlords** 🧑‍💼 and **Tenants** 👨‍💻, with **Admins** 🛡️ managing the ecosystem.
 From listing properties to real-time chat and rental proposals, this system streamlines property rentals with ease and efficiency.

+## 🚀 Live Demo — Try it Now!
+Experience the platform in action:
+- 🌍 **Frontend**: <a href="https://homeless-lovat.vercel.app/" target="_blank" rel="noopener noreferrer">homeless-lovat.vercel.app</a> — Sleek and responsive user interface for tenants and landlords.
+- ⚙️ **API Swagger**: <a href="http://rentmate.runasp.net/swagger" target="_blank" rel="noopener noreferrer">rentmate.runasp.net/swagger</a> — Fully documented and testable REST API.

+> 💡 Explore available properties, register as a landlord, or dive into the API right from your browser!

 ## 🌟 Features

 ### 👥 Actors